 Intona products are engineered and made in Germany.
-We ship daily worldwide.
+We ship worldwide daily.

 IN3035UG: DPLMX ISAAC API